felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

     The common complaints against Pylint are that it is slow, too verbose by default, and takes a lot of configuration to get it working the way you want.

-- [PyFlake]: A logical liner
+- [PyFlakes]: A logical liner.

     Analyzes programs and detect various errors.
 It doesn't complain about style and focus on logical code issues and potential errors.
-Therefore, it runs faster than [pylint].
+Therefore, it runs faster than [pylint].  [flake8] is a tool that wraps around [PyFlakes] and [pycodestyle].

 - [pycodestyle]: A code stylistic checker formally known as the official [PEP-8] style.

     pycodestyle is a tool to check your Python code against some of the style conventions in [PEP-8].
+If you plan to use [black] for auto formatting and enforcing styles.
+You should turn off the checks for `E203` and `W503` so they can agree with each other in terms of styling.

 - [yapf]: An automated code formatter that follows [PEP-8] style.